Percolation based architecture for cluster state creation using photon-mediated entanglement between atomic memories: Introduction

-NV centers in diamond have many properties that make them favorable as a quantum memories.
-The NV$^-$ charge state has a robust optical transition for heralded entanglement between distant NV centers~\cite{2013.Nature.Bernien-Hanson.3ment, 2015.Nature.Hensen-Hanson.BellTest} and a long electronic spin ($S$=1) coherence time~\cite{2013.NatComm.Gill-Walsworth.espincoh} for high-fidelity qubit operations.
-Recently, single qubit gates with fidelities up to 99$\%$ have been achieved with optimal control techniques~\cite{2014.NatComm.Dolde-Wrachtrup.spinent}.
-They can be coupled with surrounding nuclear spins~\cite{2006.Science.Childress-Lukin.CohDyDiam}, which have coherence times exceeding one second even at room temperature~\cite{2012.Science.Maurer-Lukin.Nuclearspin1s}.
-The electronic spin state can be transferred to the nuclear spin, and single shot measurement of nuclear spin is possible by repetitive measurement of the electron spin~\cite{2011.Nature.Robledo-Hanson.highfidspinread}.
-In addition, the fact that the memories are solid state and can be coupled with integrated photonic devices~\cite{2015.PRX.Mouradian-Englund.DiamWGonSiN} makes it a promising platform for large scale quantum computation.
+We focus on nitrogen vacancy (NV) centers in diamond~\cite{2013.PhysRep.Doherty-Hollenberg.NVCentre} and propose the control sequence to map the physical properties to cluster state quantum computation.
+NV centers have favorable properties as quantum memories.
+The NV$^-$ charge state has a robust optical transition for heralded entanglement between remote NV centers~\cite{2013.Nature.Bernien-Hanson.3ment, 2015.Nature.Hensen-Hanson.BellTest} and a long electronic spin ($S$=1) coherence time approaching one second \cite{abobeih2018one}.
+Recently, single qubit gates with fidelities up to 99$\%$ were achieved with optimal control techniques \cite{2014.NatComm.Dolde-Wrachtrup.spinent}.
+Electronic spins of NV centers can be coupled with nearby nuclear spins, which have coherence times exceeding one minute \cite{bradley2019nuclear.one.minute}.
+In addition, they can be coupled with integrated nanophotonic devices \cite{2015.PRX.Mouradian-Englund.DiamWGonSiN}.